Search query syntax

 The following attributes are available for filtering:

-*: Full-text search across all fields (*:'some thing',*:foo).meta: Search in all metadata fields (name, namespace, title, description, labels, annotations, tags, links).name: The name of the entity.namespace: The namespace of the entity.title: The title of the entity.description: The description of the entity.tag: A tag associated with the entity.label: A label associated with the entity (searches both key and value).annotation: An annotation associated with the entity (searches both key and value).owner: The owner of the entity.system: The system that the entity is a part of (for components, apis, resources).type: The type of the entity (e.g., for components, apis, groups).lifecycle: The lifecycle state of the entity (e.g., for components and apis).
+*: Full-text search across all fields (*:'some thing',*:foo).meta: Search in all metadata fields (name, namespace, title, description, labels, annotations, tags, links).name: The name of the entity.namespace: The namespace of the entity.title: The title of the entity.description: The description of the entity.tag: A tag associated with the entity.label: A label associated with the entity (searches inkey=value).annotation: An annotation associated with the entity (searches inkey=value).owner: The owner of the entity.system: The system that the entity is a part of (for components, apis, resources).type: The type of the entity (e.g., for components, apis, groups).lifecycle: The lifecycle state of the entity (e.g., for components and apis).consumesApis: An API listed in theconsumesApisspec of a component.providesApis: An API listed in theprovidesApisspec of a component.providedBy: Entities that provide a given API.consumedBy: Entities that consume a given API.dependsOn: Entities that a component or resource depends on.dependents: Entities that depend on a given component or resource.rel: Entities directly related to the given entity reference (both incoming and outgoing).
+For example,rel:'component:my-service'will find the owner, the system it belongs to, and any APIs it provides or consumes.lint: A linting violation severity (error,warn,info) or rule name.

 Operators